 2. On man's part: it is both a deliverance from the slavery of sin and a restoration to the former Divine adoption, and this includes the whole process of supernatural life from the first reconciliation to the final salvation.
 The word salvation only applies to Catholics since no one can get to Heaven outside of the Catholic Church (which hasn't had any physical properties since 8 December 1965, see Sections 12 and 13.2).

 Saint Thomas Aquinas, Doctor of the Church, died 1274 A.D. >

 "For an adequate satisfaction it is necessary that the act of Him who satisfies should possess an infinite value and proceed from One who is both God and Man" (III, Q. 1, a.
 2, ad 2um).

 This Section includes:

-Sub-part A: Catholic Sources of Dogma which identify that Christ is the Sole Redeemer
+Sub-part A: Catholic Sources of Dogma which identify that ... the Catholic Jesus Christ is the Sole Redeemer

-Sub-part B: Catholic authored scriptures that identify Christ as the Sole Redeemer
+Sub-part B: Catholic authored scriptures which identify that ... the Catholic Jesus Christ as the Sole Redeemer

 The Catholic Church unfulfilled wrote the Old Testament and fulfilled wrote the New Testament.
 The religion of the Old Testament Israelites was the Catholic Faith unfulfilled (it wasn't "judaism").
 Jesus Christ and the Blessed Virgin were Israelites they were not "jews", the "jew" apostasy started about 200 B.C. when a group of Israelites left God's covenant and started the pagan "talmudic judaism".
 Please see Section 39.1 of this site.